mtsu-walkerlib/FOLIO-delete-instance/README.md

     okapi.url -- contains the okapi URL for your tenant okapi.token -- contains a valid okapi token

-To get an okapi token, you will first need to run the auth script.
+"To get an okapi token, you will first need to run the auth script.
 The auth script requires one additional file called okapi-login.json found in this directory which can be modified for your credentials.

 API operations are allowed based on the permissions assigned to the user, so you'll need to make sure you've assigned yourself what you need.
-Most can be added through FOLIO front-end, but if not, the permission scripts at the repo linked will assist.
+Most can be added through FOLIO front-end, but if not, the permission scripts at the repo linked will assist." --https://github.com/banerjek/folio-utils